I Want to Be Prepared - Where Do I Start?

 2. Our thoughts and feelings are affected by our beliefs.

 What we believe in our hearts determines how we interpret the circumstances we encounter.
 Our core beliefs give us our automatic reactions.
 When we react, thoughts are generated and feelings determined.
-See the "I Am Circle" diagram below from The Emotional Survival Handbook.
+See the "I Am Circle" diagram below:

 3. Changing our beliefs changes the condition of our hearts.

 The condition of the heart comes from what we believe.
 Our knowledge and understanding of how the world works and where we fit into the overall picture has a great deal of bearing on what happens in our hearts.
 When our understanding of how the world works changes, our hearts change.